gravitational/careers/jobs/fullstack.md

 * We will send you a 20-30 minute programming quiz.
 * You will join 30 minute intro call and we will walk you through the compensation, interview process and requirements.
-* You join a slack channel and submit a coding challenge in Typescript or JavaScript using Github.
+* You join a slack channel and submit a coding challenge in Go and Typescript using GitHub.

 [Apply Here](https://jobs.lever.co/teleport/2ec21642-ae90-4765-b9e3-b8b3ea312b3c)